 Related article: What is QuickBooks Condense Data Repair Tool?

-Steps to fix QuickBooks already has a company file open error
+9 DIY Steps to resolve QuickBooks already has a company file open error

 - If the version installed is not the latest one, update the software with the latest version of QuickBooks Desktop which is available on Intuit’s website.

-- Manually check whether the .qbw file is opening up or not
+- Manually check whether the .qbw file is opening or not.

 - If the company file is opening up manually then it is an error otherwise the file itself is corrupted.

 Step 4: Close all QuickBooks processes from task manager

 Tip: If you don’t want to restart your computer, you can end the appropriate process in Windows Task Manager.

 - For this, open the computer’s task manager, by right clicking the taskbar at the bottom of the system.